 Separate from “comfortable shoes” for a reason—flip flops serve a different purpose, and should be worn when there’s a chance of water, at the pool, at the beach, etc.

 When packing, it’s always helpful to mentally visualize a day in the life.
-Such an exercise helps you remember to pack things like bath & beach towels, which might otherwise be forgotten.
+Such an exercise helps you remember to pack things like bath & beach towels (for summer camp only), which might otherwise be forgotten.
 However, never, ever, ever pack a normal bath towel for your kid.
 They are too big, too bulky, and take way too long to dry.
 They’ll eat up unnecessary luggage space.
 Prefer Microfiber or travel towels.

 Toiletries including toothbrush, toothpaste, soap, shampoo, deodorant, etc.